About Belastingsamenwerking Gouwe-Rijnland

 You can authorize BSGR to automatically deduct your payment from your bank account.
 Amounts between € 75,00 and € 5.000,00 are deducted in a maximum of 8 instalments.
 Amounts under € 75,00 or over € 5.000,00 are deducted in a maximum of 2 instalments.
-Deductions are made at the end of each month.
+You can choose around which day of the month deductions are made.

 Payment through iDEAL

 In our digital counter MijnBSGR you can pay through the iDEAL payment system. iDEAL directly transfers payments from your bank account.
 Private individuals will have to use a DigiD (digital ID) code to log in to MijnBSGR.
 You can you can easily apply for a DigiD code at www.digid.nl.
 If you have an European digital identity; you can use this to gain access.